 M.A.
-Degree: University of Texas at Austin, Communication Studies
+Degree: Organizational Communication and Technology, University of Texas at Austin, 2019

 Jensen, J. T., Rolison, S. L., & Barbour, J. B. (under review).
 Temporal dominance: The communication design and control of activity cycles at work.
 Manuscript under review.

 Barbour, J. B., Rolison, S. L., & Jensen, J. T. (under review).
 Professions, professionals, and professional work: Navigating the politics of expert and expertise difference.
 In M. L. Doerfel & Building inclusiveness in organizations, institutions, and communities: Communication theory perspectives: Routledge series in communication, organization, and organizing.
 Routledge.

 Jensen, J. (2017).
 Interpreting Lincoln: Propaganda myths in film.
 Anthós, 8(1), 4. doi:10.15760/anthos.2017.34

 Graduate School Recruitment Fellowship (PhD), University of Texas at Austin 2019-20

 Graduate School Recruitment Fellowship (MA), University of Texas at Austin 2017-18

 Graduated Magna Cum Laude, Portland State University 2016